wsgavin/osxinit/README.md

 Once you feel you have corrected any issues run the script again.
 Once all the checks pass you will be greeted with a message saying "All good to go..." and will instruct you on the next steps.

-TODO: Install vs. Xcode and go ahead and download java.

-Once complete the `check.sh` script should tell you it's all good to go.
+Once complete the `check.sh` script should tell you it's all good to go and will download osxinit for you.

-TODO: Have it spit out the commands below.

-## OS X Initialization Files

 Let's checkout the git repository, cd into osxinit and run `initialize.sh`.